 Thank you for your cooperation and patience as this project comes to a close.
-If you have any questions about this project, please call Bonnie Fisher, PE with LaBella Associates at 704-941-2132.
+If you have any questions about this project, please call Steve Canter, Inspector at 704-792-5610 or Bonnie Fisher, PE with LaBella Associates at 704-941-2132.

 Sincerely,